Preventing sight loss

 Eye Clinic Liaison Officer (ECLO)

-As part of the RNIB, the ECLO, based at Barnsley Hospital is here to help you and your loved ones face the future with confidence.
-We are able to assist people with an eye condition to access the support they may need, when they need it.
+The ECLO is here to help you and your loved ones face the future with confidence.
+We're part of the RNIB and are based at Barnsley Hospital.
+We're able to assist people with an eye condition to access the support they may need, when they need it.

 We provide advice on a range of matters, including: